If you're starting up with your dropshipping store and at the stage of selecting the right products to sell, then this article is for you.

 As AliExpress has no minimum order quantity in place, you are free to order a single product from their store once you have shortlisted a few suppliers.
 Feel free to contact the supplier if you have any questions; they are always happy to help.

-Remember, the experience you get here will also be your customers’ too.
-So slow deliveries, shoddy products, and difficulty using it will reflect poorly on your dropshipping store.
+Remember, the experience you get here will also be your customers' too.
+So slow deliveries, shoddy goods, and difficulty using it will reflect poorly on your dropshipping store.